 We do not offer routine appointments on the same day, these are held for urgent/emergency bookings.

-If you feel you need to be seen the same day please speak to reception, you will be asked for brief details about your symptoms (please note all practice staff are bound by patient confidentiality).
+If you feel you need to be seen the same day please complete an online form. you will be asked for details about your symptoms (please note all practice staff are bound by patient confidentiality).

 You may be offered a telephone triage in the first instance and the doctor or nurse practitioner will call you and possibly ask you to come to the surgery.
 For very severe symptoms we would offer you an emergency appointment straight away.